 - Allow your nipples to air dry after feedings.
 The Mumasil Breast Milk Collection Shells are great for this.
 They sit inside your bra and allow you nipples to breath.
 If you are using breast pads inside your bra, change them often.

-- Creams (lanolin, olive oil, coconut oil) may be soothing, but have not proven to help speed healing.
-If you want to use a cream on your nipples, be sure it’s one designed for breastfeeding that doesn’t need to be wiped off before your baby feeds.
+- Creams.
+If you want to use a cream on your nipples, be sure it’s one designed for breastfeeding that doesn’t need to be wiped off before your baby feeds, such as our 100% Natural & Vegan Nipple Balm.
 Always be sure your hands are clean when applying any cream or ointment to the breast.

 - Heat or cold are both comforting.
 You may find that cooling your nipple with an ice cube right before feeding provides some pain relief.
 A warm compress after feeding may be soothing.

 - Hydrogel pads provides cooling, soothing relief, restoring moisture to accelerate natural healing.

 - Start all feedings on the less sore side.
 If you are too sore to feed on one breast, you might want to “rest the breast” and feed only on the other side, pumping the sore breast to maintain milk supply while the nipple heals.